-'Yes, we can.
-Yes, we did.
-Yes, we can': Full text of Obama's farewell speech | The Japan Times
+‘Yes We Can.
+Yes We Did.
+Yes We Can.’: Full text of Obama's farewell address | The Japan Times

 But that’s what we did.
 That’s what you did.
 You were the change.
 You answered people’s hopes, and because of you, by almost every measure, America is a better, stronger place than it was when we started.

 In ten days, the world will witness a hallmark of our democracy: the peaceful transfer of power from one freely-elected president to the next.
-I committed to President-Elect Trump that my administration would ensure the smoothest possible transition, just as President Bush did for me.
+I committed to President-elect Trump that my administration would ensure the smoothest possible transition, just as President Bush did for me.
 Because it’s up to all of us to make sure our government can help us meet the many challenges we still face.

 We have what we need to do so.
 After all, we remain the wealthiest, most powerful, and most respected nation on Earth.
 Our youth and drive, our diversity and openness, our boundless capacity for risk and reinvention mean that the future should be ours.